freyste/freyste.github.io/_posts/2020-5-31-30dayCooking.md

 My favorite part of this experience was finding some great foreign markets around San Francisco that sold the more rare ingredients needed.
 It's good to know where one can get a pound of garam masala in San Francisco for the price of an 8 oz jar at Whole Foods.

-The worst part of this experience was all of dishes.
+The worst part of this experience was doing all the dishes.

 Here are some photos from the challenge for your viewing pleasure: